Flavors: Chocolate, Vanilla, Unflavored, Pumpkin Spice, Peanut Butter, Iced Matcha Latte

 No one likes clumps in their protein shakes, which is why I test mixability.

 I’ve devised a simple procedure to measure how mixable a protein powder is.
-The detailed explanation is in the methodology I linked in the intro, but here’s a brief breakdown of what I do:
+Here’s a brief breakdown of what I do:

 - Add 450mL of refrigerated almond milk to a shaker bottle.